tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 **B. It has slots that allow the virus to latch on to a host.
 Think of an infected USB thumb drive that's inserted into a healthy laptop.**

-**It just sits there, until it's attached to an unwitting laptop.
-Sneaky.**

 **C. It contains chemicals (proteins) that let the virion (remember the unemployed virus?) sneak into the host (in technical jargon: these proteins help the virion penetrate the host's cell membrane.
 But that's boring.)**

 ### 3. The Envelope